 Using recycled materials: Look for materials that can be repurposed or recycled, such as old bricks, pavers, or stones.
 These can be used to create a border or edge for your Zen garden, or as decorative elements within the space.

-Incorporating natural elements: Use natural elements such as rocks, stones, or driftwood to create a sense of harmony and balance within your Zen garden.
+Incorporating natural elements: Use natural elements such as rocks, stone, or driftwood to create a sense of harmony and balance within your Zen garden.
 These elements can often be found for free in nature or purchased inexpensively at a garden supply store.

 By incorporating these budget-friendly ideas, you can create a beautiful and tranquil Zen garden that doesn’t break the bank.
 With a little bit of creativity and resourcefulness, you can enjoy the benefits of a Zen garden without spending a fortune.